Pabau GO app

 An ADHD symptom tracker is a structured form that helps clinicians document and monitor attention, impulse control, and behavioral patterns over time using evidence-based criteria.

-The DSM-5 diagnostic manual defines 18 ADHD symptoms across two domains-inattention (9 symptoms) and hyperactivity-impulsivity (9 symptoms)-which form the foundation of effective tracking.
+The DSM-5 diagnostic manual defines 18 ADHD symptoms across two domains: inattention (9 symptoms) and hyperactivity-impulsivity (9 symptoms).
+These form the foundation of effective tracking.

-Regular symptom tracking reveals patterns between medication timing, sleep, appetite, and ADHD presentation, enabling faster treatment adjustments and better clinical outcomes.
+Regular symptom tracking reveals patterns between medication timing, sleep, appetite, and ADHD presentation, so you can adjust treatment faster and improve clinical outcomes.

-Pabau’s digital forms and clinical notes features allow clinics to deploy an ADHD symptom tracker within patient workflows, eliminating paper handouts and streamlining data collection.
+With practice management software like Pabau, digital forms and clinical notes let clinics deploy an ADHD symptom tracker inside patient workflows, replacing paper handouts and streamlining data collection.

 Download your free ADHD symptom tracker template